Topological Spatial Graph Coarsening: Introduction

 \section{Introduction}

 Spatial graphs are a specific type of graphs with spatial attributes associated to the nodes and edges.
 They are studied in different applicative context and called with various names.
 In transport analysis, social network analysis, and epidemiology, they are often referred to as spatial networks \citep{barthelemy2011spatial,gou2021understanding,doytsher2010querying}.
 Spatial graphs are also closely linked to geometric graphs — which are graphs whose nodes lie in Euclidean space and whose edges are (possibly intersecting) straight lines \citep{cerny2005geometric}.
 When edges may instead be continuous curves, the structure is known as a topological or metric graph \citep{pach1997graphs}.
 Geometric, topological, and metric graphs are extensively studied within graph theory, which explores the possible configurations of a graph with a given number of nodes and constraints on edges; see \cite{pach2013beginnings,pach2004geometric} for historical and technical perspectives.
 Finally, spatial graphs can also be viewed as simplified forms of shape or elastic graphs, where actual shapes are encoded along the edges \citep{guo2020representations}.

-When working with such graph, a common problem is dimensionality as the graphs have a high number of nodes and edges.
+When working with such graphs, a common problem is dimensionality as they may have a high number of nodes and edges.
 Airways in the lungs or neurons networks are common real world examples displaying high dimensionality.
-The problem of decreasing the graph complexity has been studied in the network analysis literature under the name of graph sparsification or graph coarsening (see \cite{hashemi2024comprehensive} for a recent overview of the field).
-Graph sparsification consists in selecting only a subset of nodes and edges \citep{althofer1993sparse}, while graph coarsening consists in grouping the nodes into super-nodes and edges into super-edges using aggregation algorithms \citep{loukas2018spectrally}.
+The problem of decreasing the graph complexity has been studied in the network analysis literature under the name of graph sparsification or graph coarsenin, see \cite{hashemi2024comprehensive} for a recent overview of the field.
+Graph sparsification consists in selecting only a subset of nodes and edges \citep{althofer1993sparse}, while graph coarsening consists in grouping the nodes into super-nodes and edges into super-edges using aggregation algorithms \citep{loukas2018spectrally}.\\

-In this paper, we propose a way to simplify a spatial graph by preserving its topology.
-We want to preserve the \textit{principal} graph structure (connected components, large cycles) while removing small and noisy graph components.
-The \textit{principal} adjective recalls the principal component analysis as our method is similarly trying to capture the characteristics of the graph which retain the majority of the information.
-We propose a spatial graph coarsening procedure which is topologically informed - here called \emph{Topological Spatial Graph Coarsening}.
-To the best of our knowledge, the proposed method is new in the literature and addresses the open challenge in many real world applications of working with graphs with lower number of nodes.